brsynth/dAMN/README.md

-# AMN2 — Hybrid Neural Network for Dynamical FBA
+# dAMN — Hybrid Neural Network for Dynamical FBA

-**AMN2** is a hybrid machine learning model that combines:
+**dAMN** is a hybrid machine learning model that combines:
 - A neural network for metabolic flux inference;
 - A dynamical FBA to simulate metabolite and biomass evolution over time